 There will be no make-up exams except due to extraordinary circumstances beyond your control such as medical emergencies.
-Students must submit appropriate documentation issued by a registered medical practitioner in order to be considered for a make-up exam.
+Students must submit required documentation described on the ARO's Exam Regulations website in order to be considered for a make-up exam.